Science Kits

 Mighty Microbes

-This resource gives students insight into the diverse group of life forms that we unknowingly share our bodies with, and come into contact with, in lots of unexpected ways, every day of our lives.
+Microbes are tiny living things that inhabit the world with us.
+But why can’t we see them?
+Are they helpful or harmful?
+Could we live without them?
+This resource gives students insight into the diverse group of life forms that we unknowingly share our bodies with and encounter every day of our lives in lots of unexpected ways.

 Moo to You